 The region's urban and rural reserves are fully integrated into Metro's Regional Framework Plan and the Comprehensive Plans of Clackamas, Multnomah and Washington counties.
 Metro's plan includes a map that shows urban and rural reserves in all three counties.
 Each of the county plans includes a map that shows urban and rural reserves in the county.
 The reserves shown on each county map are identical to the reserves shown in that county on the Metro map.
 Each of the four plans contains new policies that ensure accomplishment of the goals for the reserves set by the four local governments and by state law.
-These new policies are consistent with, and carry out, the intergovernmental agreements between Metro and the three counties signed in February, 2010.
+These new policies are consistent with, and carry out, the intergovernmental agreements between Metro and the three counties signed in February, 2010, and the supplemental agreement between Metro and Washington County signed on March 15, 2011.
+Metro Supp.
+Rec.\\\\.

-Together, these reserves signal the region's long-term limits of urbanization, its commitment to stewardship of farmland and forests, and its respect for the features of the natural landscape that give the people of the region their sense of place.
+Together, these reserves signal the region's long-term limits of urbanization, its commitment to stewardship of farmland and forests, and its respect for the natural landscape features that give the people of the region their sense of place.
 Urban reserves, if and when added to the UGB, will take some land from the farm and forest land base.
 But the partners understood from the beginning that some of the very same characteristics that make an area suitable for agriculture also make it suitable for industrial uses and compact, mixed-use, pedestrian and transit-supportive urban development.
-The most difficult decisions made by the four governments involved Foundation Agricultural Land near the existing UGB and the circumstances in which this land should be designated as urban reserve to accommodate growth in a compact form and provide opportunities for industrial development difficult or impossible on steep slopes.
+The most difficult decisions made by the four governments involved Foundation Agricultural Land near the existing UGB and the circumstances in which this land should be designated as urban reserve to accommodate growth in a compact form and provide opportunities for industrial development, difficult or impossible on steep slopes.
+Metro designated 15 areas composed predominantly of Foundation Land as urban reserve, totaling 11,551 acres.

-Some important numbers help explain why the partners came to agree that the adopted system, in its entirety, achieves this balance.
-Of the total 28,615 acres designated urban reserves, approximately 13,981 acres are Foundation or Important Agricultural Land.
+Some important numbers help explain why the partners came to agree that the adopted system, in its entirety, best achieves this balance.
+Of the total 28,256 acres designated urban reserves, approximately 13,624 acres are Foundation (11,551 acres) or Important (2,073 acres) Agricultural Land.
 This represents only four percent of the Foundation and Important Agricultural Land studied for possible urban or rural reserve designation.
-If all of this land is added to the UGB over the next 50 years, the region will have lost five percent of the farmland base in the three-county area.
-Staff Report, June 9, 2010, Metro Rec.119; 179-180.
+If all of this land is added to the UGB over the next 50 years, the region will have lost four percent of the farmland base in the three-county area.
+Metro Supp.Rec.\\(SR 3; Att.
+3).

 There is a second vantage point from which to assess the significance for agriculture of the designation of urban reserves in the three-county region: the percentage of land zoned for exclusive farm use in the three counties that is designated urban reserve.
-Land zoned EFU has emerged over 35 years of planning as the principal land base for agriculture in the counties, and is protected for that purpose by county zoning.
-The inventory of Foundation and Important
+Land zoned EFU has